amzn/selling-partner-api-docs/guides/en-US/developer-guide/SellingPartnerApiDeveloperGuide.md

 # Include a User-Agent header in all requests

 A User-Agent header identifies your application, its version number, and the platform and programming language that you are using.
 You must include a User-Agent header with every request that you submit to the Selling Partner API.

-Doing this helps Amazon to more effectively diagnose and fix problems, helping to improve your experience using the service.
+Doing this helps Amazon more effectively diagnose and fix problems, helping to improve your experience using the service.

-To create a User-Agent header, begin with the name of your application, followed by a forward slash, followed by the version of the application, followed by a space, an opening parenthesis, the Language name/value pair, and a
+To create a User-Agent header, begin with the name of your application, followed by a forward slash, followed by the version of the application, followed by a space, an opening parenthesis, the Language name/value pair, and a closing parenthesis.

-closing parenthesis.
 The Language parameter is a required attribute, but you can add additional attributes separated by semicolons.

 The following pseudocode illustrates a minimally acceptable User-Agent header:
 ```
 AppId/AppVersionId (Language=LanguageNameAndOptionallyVersion)
 ```
-The following is an example of a User-Agent header that might be used by an application integrator:
+The following is an example of a User-Agent header that might be used by an application developer:
 ```
 My Selling Tool/2.0 (Language=Java/1.8.0.221; Platform=Windows/10)
 ```
-If you are a large seller who is integrating through your own IT department, consider creating a User-Agent header that contains the Host attribute, as in the following example.
+If you are a large selling partner who is integrating through your own IT department, consider creating a User-Agent header that contains the Host attribute, as in the following example.
 This can help an Amazon support engineer troubleshoot problems for you more effectively.
 ```
 MyCompanyName/build1611 (Language=Perl; Host=jane.desktop.example.com)
 ```